Understanding the Circular Saw: A Versatile Tool for Cutting

 Proper use of personal protective equipment

 Personal Protective Equipment (PPE) is essential for safeguarding workers from workplace hazards.
 However, its effectiveness depends on proper use, storage, and maintenance.
-Here’s a guide to ensure you’re using PPE correctly:
+By following these guidelines, Here’s a guide to ensure you’re using PPE correctly:

 Understanding PPE